AlexandreNadiras/PersonalProjects/UseCase/README.md

 pip install pysqlite

-All this python files and the originale CSV Files must be in the same directory on your computer.
+All this python files and the original CSV Files must be in the same directory on your computer.

 # UseCaseObjectives.py: